Syncing Our Bodies with Time Change

-Daylight saving time ended yesterday, and you may have woken up rather confused if you forgot to set your clocks back an hour.
-The upside to this is you gained an extra hour of much needed sleep.
+For 2022, daylight saving time ends at 2 a.m. on Sunday, Nov.
+6, meaning some people might wake up rather confused if they forgot to set their clocks back an hour.
+(Good news: Your smart phone adjusts itself).
+The upside to this is you gained an extra hour of much-needed sleep.
 The downside is it may take awhile to get your body re-adjusted.

-Good news – this time change is definitely much easier on the body, but it can still cause some issues.
+"Falling back'' is definitely much easier on the body than "springing forward," but it can still cause some issues.
 Most people don’t realize that light interacts with our internal clock and serves as a cue for our bodies to wake up.
 If you’re one that needs a full eight to 10 hours of sleep, finding a way to block the earlier morning sunlight outside your bedroom is important.

 While this time change brings earlier light, it also means darkness comes earlier.
 That change can be concerning when it comes to those who suffer from dementia or Alzheimer’s.
 They may experience “sundowners” syndrome, which can cause confusion and agitation once the sun goes down.
 It is important for caregivers to account for the time change to avoid problems such as roaming about the house or going outside during odd hours.
 Simple things like keeping the room well lit during the day even when it’s dark outside are helpful tips.
 You may also need to have someone check in on your loved one more often to ensure their safety.